 What Compensation Can You Receive?

-- Medical bills (economic loss): Any accident will likely cause bodily injuries that require treatment.
+- Medical bills: Any accident will likely cause bodily injuries that require treatment.
 Medical care is expensive, and you should request compensation to pay for all emergency care, as well as prescriptions and rehabilitation.

-- Pain and suffering (non-economic loss): A personal injury settlement should pay compensation for bodily pain and related distress.
+- Pain and suffering: A personal injury settlement should pay compensation for bodily pain and related distress.
 A broken hip could throb uncontrollably for months.
 This is a type of non-economic loss that is not easy to calculate, but we can advocate for fair compensation.

-- Loss of a normal life and the enjoyment of life (non-economic loss): This loss is based on your loss or diminished ability to enjoy life and activities.
+- Loss of a normal life and the enjoyment of life: This loss is based on your loss or diminished ability to enjoy life and activities.

-- Mental anguish (non-economic loss): Bodily injuries cause mental or emotional distress.
+- Mental anguish and emotional distress: Bodily injuries cause mental or emotional distress.
 In addition to pain or anxiety, some victims struggle with flashbacks and other symptoms of PTSD.

 - Disfigurement (non-economic loss): Such as scarring and permanent changes to your anatomy, such as the loss of an arm or leg.

-In some cases, we might also seek punitive damages against the defendant for intentional or willful and wanton conduct.
-We can ask a jury to consider the reprehensible nature of the defendant’s conduct and award punitive damages to punish them.
+In some cases, we might also seek exemplary or punitive damages against the defendant for intentional or willful and wanton conduct.
+We can ask a jury to consider the reprehensible nature of the defendant’s conduct and award punitive damages to punish them and to deter others from similar behavior.

-Some common situations include drunk driving accidents or situations where a property owner knew of a dangerous defect but did nothing.
+Some common situations include drunk driving accidents or situations where a property owner knew of a dangerous defect but did nothing to remedy that situation before a person was seriously injured or killed.

 Impact of Contributory Negligence

-Illinois has a modified contributory negligence rule which might play a role in your case.
+Illinois has a modified contributory negligence rule which may play a role in your case.
 A victim can receive compensation for an accident only if their negligence made them 50% or less responsible.

-This rule requires comparing our clients’ negligence to the defendant’s.
+Illinois’ rule requires comparing our clients’ potential negligence to the defendant’s.
 If our client is more than 50% to blame, then they can’t receive monetary compensation.

 If you are 50% or less at fault for an accident, your compensation will be reduced in proportion to your share of the blame.